Manukineko/Cupidon-docs/docs/Beta-1/API.md

 ### `.anchor_Orient()` → {rv}
 set the angle of the anchor point to the tangent of the parabola at its current position.
-This method updates the angle based on the motion ratio (position), ensuring the tracker maintains a natural orientation along the parabola.
+This method updates the angle based on the motion ratio (position), ensuring the Anchor maintains a natural orientation along the parabola.
 Need to be called each steps if `motion_Internal_Transform` is `false`.

 !>	**This method can't be use with `anchor_Rotate` as both will fight to update the `angle` variable.**